believer-ufa/rg-context-menu/README.md

 - `items` is the array of items to display in the popup list
 - `items.content` is the HTML content of the item
 - `items.text` is the plain text content of the item, if specified the tag will ignore `content` and use `text`
-- `items.disabled` set a disabled class and prevents events
+- `items.inactive` set a inactive class and prevents events
 - `items.onselect` fires when an item is clicked on.
 The menu will also automatically close on select